-The amount of time that we have to tell you about our decision on an appeal claim depends on the type of claim.
+The amount of time that we have to tell you about our decision on an appeal of an adverse determination depends on the type of claim.
 The chart below shows a timetable view of the different types of claims and how much time we have to tell you about our decision.
-We may tell you about our decision orally or in writing.
-If we tell you orally, we will also send you a letter within 3 calendar days after the oral notice.
+We may tell you about our decision verbally or in writing.
+If we tell you verbally, we will also send you a letter within 3 calendar days after the verbal notice.